vikki-xiaohua/RabbitMQ-series-batch-publish-subscribe-hazelcast-docker/README.md

 ## Todo
 Load test to compare the throughput between  Batch on Publisher (send a list directly)  vs Batch on Subscriber

+### It's forbidden to use these codes for a commercial product